abbreviatedman/avec-vous-client/README.md

 - [ ] view a user
 - [ ] be prompted to login/signup and returned to my attempted action if successful
+- [ ] mouse over a sentence on a story page and see which user it belongs to
+- [ ] mouse over a user on a story page and see which sentences belongs to them

 #### As a logged-in user, I want to: